 Under Montana laws covering uninsured and underinsured drivers, car insurance companies are required to offer uninsured/underinsured coverage as part of every policy.
 Uninsured/underinsured coverage is designed to pay for damages caused by a driver with no insurance or with less insurance than is needed to cover accident bills.
 If you have this coverage and the at-fault driver is uninsured or underinsured, your own insurance company is supposed to cover the damages that exceed the other driver’s coverage.

 If you are involved in an automobile accident caused by an underinsured driver, you are supposed to be compensated for your damages by the underinsured driver’s insurance company up to the limits of their policy.
 Once that limit has been reached, you will make a claim for the remainder of the damages with your insurance company.
 If the other driver was completely uninsured, then you will file all claims with your own insurance company.

-Our Montana and Wyoming Accident Attorneys Handle the Insurance Companies
+Our Montana and Wyoming Attorneys Handle the Auto Insurance Companies

-Contact Us to Discuss Your Accident with an Underinsured or Uninsured Driver
+Contact Us to Discuss Your Claim with an Underinsured or Uninsured Driver

 To speak with a Ragain & Clark, PC accident lawyer about pursuing an underinsured or uninsured driver claim in Montana or Wyoming, contact us online.
 Initial consultations are always free.
 To call our offices directly, call: